Borrowed Bites

 A silver mixing bowl with dry ingredients on the bottom and cubes of butter sprinkled on top.

-Preheat the oven to 350 degrees F and line two baking sheets with parchment paper.
-In the bowl of a stand mixer (or food processor), whisk together the dry ingredients.
+Step 1: In the bowl of a stand mixer (or food processor), whisk together the dry ingredients.
 Then add the small pieces of cold butter on top.

 A dry, crumbly flour mixture in a silver mixing bowl with a paddle attachment sitting in the back right side of the bowl.

-Mix on medium-low (or pulse) until the mixture becomes fine crumbs.
+Step 2: Mix on medium-low (or pulse) until the mixture becomes fine crumbs.

 *You can also do this in a large bowl with a pastry cutter, but it is more arm work.